jax-ml/jax/docs/301/custom-derivatives.md

 `vjp_bwd_retval_logs = True` on the primitive class, and have `vjp_bwd_retval` return `(args_grad, logs)` instead of just `args_grad`.

 A rule's log return must be a dict (or `None`, meaning no logs).
-One transposed context, `lax.while_loop`, doesn't yet plumb logs through, and logs inside it are silently dropped, consistent with drop-by-default.
 For plumbing data out of a backward pass with mutable refs instead, see {doc}`refs`.